mcguinness/node-lambda-oauth2-jwt-authorizer/README.md

 ### Create bundle

-You can create the bundle using `npm zip`.
+You can create the bundle using `npm run zip`.
 This creates a oauth2-jwt-authorizer.zip deployment package with all the source, configuration and node modules AWS Lambda needs.

 ### Create Lambda function